stellar/quickstart/README.md

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/stellar/quickstart)

 Stellar Quickstart is the fastest way to spin up a complete Stellar blockchain development environment.
 The quickstart image is explicitly intended for development and testing environments, not production deployments.
-For production deployment guidance, see the individual service documentation for [stellar-core](https://developers.stellar.org/docs/validators](https://developers.stellar.org/docs/validators/admin-guide/prerequisites)), [stellar-rpc](https://developers.stellar.org/docs/data/apis/horizon/admin-guide/overview), and [Horizon](https://developers.stellar.org/docs/data/apis/horizon/admin-guide/overview).

 ### Tip
 > [!TIP]